skellat/skellat.github.io/tagged.md

 something on the "dark web" alone would be worth a laugh at this point.
 With all the mess in Russia with a newspaper even [resorting to making a *samizdat* edition to beat censorship](https://web.archive.org/web/20220521012308/https://www.rferl.org/a/russia-press-freedom-day-samizdat-perm-zvezda/31832108.html) it seems like a free and open web is on shaky ground.

 Other thoughts as to alternatives for electronic communications should occur.
 Use of NNCP and UUCP probably should be planned for the future...

 %
 2022-05-25 The Disappearance of ELP TV

----
-tags: [housekeeping]
-...
+## The Disappearance of ELP TV

 For the time being the previous online television effort known as ELP TV is on ice.
 The git repository that it was run out of remains intact.
 It may resume some day but today is not that day.

 %
+2022-05-26 Where The Wild Things Are Not

-2022-05-25 Where The Wild Things Are Not
+## Where The Wild Things Are Not

----
-tags: [general]
-...

 In no particular order: